sourcegraph/handbook/content/product/technical_writing/index.md

 1. Once you have permissions set up, view the [sourcegraph-assets bucket](https://console.cloud.google.com/storage/browser/sourcegraph-assets/?project=sourcegraph-de&folder=true&organizationId=true_)
    -If you don't have permission to view the contents of this link, ask the team in #it-tech-ops for Google Cloud Storage permissions to add images to the Handbook.
 1. Make sure your file has a unique name that clearly describes the image or video.
 There are lots of files in Google Storage, and you want to be able to identify yours easily.
 1. If you’re working on a blog, navigate to the **blog/** folder found in the link in step 1.
-Then, drag and drop your file to the appropriate release folder.
-If your release folder is missing, go ahead and make a new one.
+Navigate to the appropriate release folder - if your release folder is missing, go ahead and make a new one.
 1. If you’re adding an image or video to Handbook documentation, navigate to the **handbook/** folder found in the link in step 1.
-Then, drag and drop your file.
+1. Click "Upload Files" to select your file, and click "Open".

 #### Adding Images from Google Cloud Storage to the Handbook